mostafamoayed66/react-admin/README.md

 Code released under [the MIT license](https://github.com/coreui/coreui-free-react-admin-template/blob/master/LICENSE).
 There is only one limitation you can't can’t re-distribute the CoreUI as stock.
 You can’t do this if you modify the CoreUI.
 In past we faced some problems with persons who tried to sell CoreUI based templates.

-## Support CoreUI Development

-CoreUI is an MIT licensed open source project and completely free to use.
-However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support development by buying [CoreUI Pro Version](https://coreui.io/pro/).

-We're also open to conversations regarding custom sponsorship / consulting arrangements.
-Get in touch on [Twitter](https://twitter.com/lukaszholeczek).